 The International Programme

-The International Programme leads to a High School Diploma or International Baccalaureate Diploma, with all students sitting for the British IGCSE exams in Grade 10.
-Students in Grades 9 and 10 follow the IGCSE programme and then move on in Grades 11 and 12 to the High School Diploma or the International Baccalaureate Diploma.
+The International Programme leads to a High School Diploma, International Baccalaureate Diploma or A Levels Qualifications, with all students sitting for the British IGCSE exams in Grade 10.
+Students in Grades 9 and 10 follow the IGCSE programme and then move on in Grades 11 and 12 to the three programmes available.
 All students in the International Programme also study either Arabic or French as a second language.

 Students graduating from the International Programme with a High School Diploma will be admitted to university in the freshman year.
-While students graduating with an International Baccalaureate Diploma will be admitted to a university in the sophomore year.
+While students graduating with an International Baccalaureate Diploma or three A Levels will be admitted to a university in the sophomore year.

 International General Certificate of Secondary Education (IGCSE)